otavio-paz/otavio-paz.github.io/_projects/3_project.md

 Welcome to the project hub for our exploration of **Deep Reinforcement Learning (DRL)** in autonomous navigation using the **TurtleBot3 Burger**.

+This research has evolved over the semesters as we explored new possibilities that aligned with the team's growing interests and desires:

+- **Fall 2023**: Focused on surface-level autonomous vehicles, introduced to ROS and Gazebo
+- **Spring 2024**: Acquired TurtleBot 3 Burger, learned about SLAM and the possibility of fiducial markers
+- **Fall 2024**: Shifted focus to deep reinforcement learning for obstacle avoidance, primarily based on Tomas van Rietbergen's work
+- **Spring 2025**: Acquired TurtleBot 4, considering continuing work on DRL and sensor fusion

-## Our work has two key objectives: **obstacle avoidance** and **dynamic target following**.
+Our work has two key objectives: **obstacle avoidance** and **dynamic target following**.
 By integrating DRL with robust frameworks like PyTorch, we aim to improve the robot’s decision-making in real-time scenarios.

 ## Navigation